Program Dates: Thursday, January 3, 2019 – Wednesday, January 23, 2019

 - legislative initiatives of the Congress in Valparaiso

-These two weeks involve interviews with key officials, including former President Lagos who initiated some of the innovations, as well as the association of physicians, association of private clinics and hospitals, and academic observers and researchers from key university programs as well as visits to municipal governments and to clinics and hospitals in urban and rural areas.
+These two weeks involve interviews with key officials, as well as the association of physicians, association of private clinics and hospitals, and academic observers and researchers from key university programs as well as visits to municipal governments, the Ministry of Health, and to clinics and hospitals in urban and rural areas.

-During the last week, students will have a chance to do independent work or a practicum on topics of their own interest.
-During the fall, Dr. Bossert can put students in touch with local academics and observers who can help develop the independent projects.
+During the last week, students will have a chance to finish their independent work on topics of their own interest.
+In the fall, Dr. Bossert can put students in touch with local academics and observers who can help develop the independent projects.
 Chilean residents in family medicine also attend the course and work with the Harvard students on projects.
 In recent years, students have done studies of tobacco legislation and of abortion that resulted in op-ed pieces in Chile's leading newspaper, other studies made impressive use of each student's special interests as applied to Chile.
 Open to all graduate degrees students; it offers a special opportunity for MPH students to do a practicum on specific issues in Chile before, during and after the winter term course.

 The three week 1.25 credit course involves: